osuran/azure-artifacts/wso2as/README.md

 Some sample parameter values are provided in the parameters.json file.
 As the vm_image parameter, provide the link to the captured VM image.
+Or else you can use a copied VM image.
 Follow the below path to find the VM image which is stored in the storage account where the original VM was resided.

 {your storage account}>>Blobs>>System>>Microsoft.Compute>>Images>>vhds>>{VM_Image}>>URL